Solution | Next Best Offer for Banking#

 Outputs top prospects for cross-selling each product present in the data.
 It requires you to specify the number of top customers (ex: 100 customers) to see as output for each marketing campaign.

-To better understand the input data and verify that it is coherent, it’s important first to explore our historical datasets.
-Doing so allows us to identify the population distributions and trends of the customer base and product holdings.
-The Customer analysis and Today’s holdings analysis Flow zones compute all metrics and values needed to generate charts for the two first slides of the Analytics and ML Model Dashboard.
+To better understand the input data and verify that it’s coherent, it’s important first to explore the historical datasets.
+Doing so allows for identifying the population distributions and trends of the customer base and product holdings.

-Predicting Probability of Subscription#
+Predicting probability of subscription#

 The classification model first orders the training dataset by the observation date column.
 The model is then trained on the first 80% of the data points in the train dataset and tested on the remaining 20%.